MintyTrebor/BtnCmd/README.md

 * Send a MQTT Message

-BtnCmd runs completely in the browser.
+BtnCmd runs in the browser.